 He said a good ten seconds of stunned silence followed.
 “I got him good,” Moore said.
 “It’s just my sense of humor.
 I didn’t feel bad even though I may have almost caused him to have a heart attack.”

 Part of why the gag worked so well, Moore said, is because he’s had a number of deals fall through when buyers have done things like make major purchases exactly when their financials were under the microscope and whether they’d qualify for a loan was still an open question.
 “It’s always the types of people you’d expect it to be who do that,” Moore said, chuckling.

 Erik Johansson, who’s now with bemortgage, was with Guaranteed Rate a few years ago.
-His home office in Schaumburg was across the street from an office of competitor Pearl Mortgage.
+His home office in Schaumburg was across the street from an office of competitor PERL Mortgage.

-Johansson had a friend at Pearl, and one April Fool’s Day he went to the office for a visit.
-Finding it unattended, Johansson took a seat at the front desk with a big Pearl logo on the wall behind him, and had another friend take a picture.
+Johansson had a friend at PERL, and one April Fool’s Day he went to the office for a visit.
+Finding it unattended, Johansson took a seat at the front desk with a big PERL logo on the wall behind him, and had another friend take a picture.

 “There were basically three types of people commenting: Those who were like, ‘haha, good one’; those who were like, ‘that’s crazy, I want to know all the details about this’; and then those who thought the post should come down.”

 The latter group won out within about four hours, though Johansson said no one was too peeved: “We liked to keep it lighthearted.
 We definitely have a bunch of people here who have a sense of humor.”